-Dynamic Modal Analysis module of Caesar II
+Dynamic Modal Analysis Module of Caesar II

 So, here comes the importance of a Caesar II dynamic module called the Modal analysis module.
 The complex job of calculating the natural frequency of the piping system becomes very easy with the use of this module.
 The vibration response or dynamic response of any system can be easily determined using modal analysis.
-In the actual case, Modal analysis breaks up a complex system into a number of modes of vibration, each of which is having a unique vibration response.
+In the actual case, Modal analysis breaks up a complex system into a number of modes of vibration, each of which has a unique vibration response.
 This article will elaborate on the steps followed for performing the modal analysis using Caesar II.

 Modal Analysis Steps in Caesar II

 To start the modal analysis you must have a stress system.
 So from the isometric model, the system follows conventional methods and perform the static analysis and make the system safe in all respect with respect to static analysis.
 Now follow the below-mentioned steps for dynamic Modal analysis: